vosaul/status.im/content/tutorials.md

 });
 ```

-Then, navigate back to the `my-dapp` directory, due the necessary Android steps if you are using that platform, and start the http server again.
+Then, navigate back to the `bots` directory, do the necessary Android steps if you are using that platform, and start the http server again.
 Then, open a new shell window and add your new bot.
+It's important to note a few things here.
+We are `add`ing a new new bot, rather than just watching the DApp we built earlier for changes.
+Also, we are only passing in a `bot-url`, rather than a `dapp-url` - this will ensure that, when you open your new bot contact, it won't automatically launch a browser a window.

 ```shell
 #make sure you're in my-dapp or the equivalent